Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 Book III.
 Dance with Various Instruments: (See III: orchestral)

-1. Time: 3 minutes; I wrote this piano piece at age 17.
+1. Time: 3 minutes and 7 seconds; 6 minutes at the 2020s rethought tempo; I wrote this piano piece at age 17.
 It was later used as the first movement of my "String Symphony II" III/VI/2a.
 "Time" was choreographed by Nancy Angelini (below).
 She performed "Time" with Joe Polcaro and "Music Now & Now Dance" at The Villa Victoria Boston's South End.
 The Pianist was Eileen Feldman.
+Dedicated to the three performers.

 Time as recorded by Eileen Feldman, & was